 The New and Improved Bookcase Wallbed

-Years ago Wilding Wallbeds developed their popular Bookcase Wallbed.
+Years ago Wilding Wallbeds developed its popular Bookcase Wallbed.
 The idea behind the project was to give customers useful access to bookcases on the face of the bed, then be able to move these bookcases out of the way to bring the bed down.
 Over the years the Bookcase Wallbed has become one of the most popular units that they manufacture.
 Owners Dan and Dennis Wilding are always in search of the best quality materials to use in their products.
-This drive lead them a few years ago into switching from a conventional murphy frame, to the state-of-the-art NEXT BED murphy frame for use in the Bookcase Wallbed.
-This drive once again has lead them to innovating this creation, taking its function to the next level.
+This drive led them a few years ago into switching from a conventional murphy frame, to the state-of-the-art NEXT BED Murphy frame for use in the Bookcase Wallbed.
+This drive once again has led them to innovating this creation, taking its function to the next level.

 The Pillow-Keeper Headboard

 Wilding clearly understands how frustrating it is to lose your pillow off the end of the mattress especially while you’re trying to get some well-deserved sleep.
 From listening to the concerns of their customers, Dennis developed this unique Pillow-Keeper Headboard.
 The new Pillow-Keeper Headboard is a hinged headboard specifically developed to bridge the gap between the head of the bed and the wall, which completely eliminates the annoyance of losing your pillow in the night.
 Operating this unique Pillow-Keeper Headboard consists of grabbing the handles conveniently placed on either side of the headboard and pulling it forward from the wall; the headboard will conveniently lock in place...simple.
 When closing the bed you simply lift at the foot of the Murphy Frame, as usual.
 As the frame begins to raise up, the headboard automatically unlatches and swings back allowing the bed to close fully.